csci3155-f24/video-oscar-benderstone/README.md

 ## Description

 Express is a popular JavaScript web framework.
 It features an easy-to-use API for working with HTTP requests and routes.
 The framework is light-weight, well-maintained, and is customizable via user-made middleware.
 Express is widely used, being downloaded 32,820,381 times weekly and being used in 87,467 other npm packages [2].
-An extension, via the DefinitelyTyped library, adds detailed type annotations, making Express.JS easier to use in TypeScript.
+An extension, via the DefinitelyTyped library, adds detailed type annotations, making Express.JS safer via TypeScript.

 Among these features, ExpressJS exemlifies many PPL concepts.
 It has a strong focus on functions, treating functions as values, using higher-order functions, and including callbacks.
 It also has a strong emphasis on data types, with abstract data types for requests and responses and parametric types via DefinitelyTyped.

 To demo these concepts in Express, this project uses a TypeScript file with several examples.
 Each example has its own webpage displaying the corresponding output.
 However, the concepts are best displayed in the code itself, found in `src/index.ts`.